 Of course it had been highly publicized that TJ Miller was leaving the show after this season and the circumstances relating to his departure involved him going on a trip to Tibet on Richard’s behalf after an invitation from Belson.
 Belson was not exactly happy to see Erlich but when he heard about Hooli’s problems, he used this as an opportunity to get back in the good graces of the Hooli board and get his job back.
 On his way back, he left Erlich behind.

 The season ended with a meeting between Richard and Belson.
 Belson got his position back at Hooli and wanted to work with Richard again so he offered to buy their company.
 Richard refused and was convinced that he would devour Belson in the future instead of Belson devouring him for not taking the offer, setting up a battle between both of them next season.

 The acting was great across the board, highlighted by the chemistry between the cast, making them fun to watch.
 Richard had his usual Richard moments.
-Dinesh and Guilfoyle had their moments, including Dinesh’s paranoia and Guilfoyle’s vendetta against the smart fridge, and their banter was excellent with Guilfoyle constantly riling Dinesh up for his own amusement.
+Dinesh and Gilfoyle had their moments, including Dinesh’s paranoia and Gilfoyle’s vendetta against the smart fridge, and their banter was excellent with Gilfoyle constantly riling Dinesh up for his own amusement.
 Erlich’s quest for purpose was compelling.
 Laurie’s lack of care about being pregnant was funny.
 The real standout here was Zach Woods as Jared.
 He was the best character by far this season, stealing most of the scenes he was in through a combination of his performance, the writing, and probably some improvisation on his part.

 Overall, this was an excellent season, full of hilarious ups and downs and was fun to watch every step of the way thanks to these characters that we’ve learned to love over the last four seasons and the great writing over that time.
 Seeing Erlich go was sad but the finale sets up an interesting battle between Richard and Belson which could make for an exciting season 5.